 Yes, you can still claim.
 We understand that you might not be able to provide receipts for each and every item.
 However, you still have to provide evidence of ownership.
 You may submit photographic evidence in conjunction with warranty cards, manuals, receipts, bank or credit card statements to support your proof of ownership.

 How am I assured of a fair decision when making a claim?

 We proudly support the General Insurance Code of Practice.
 The purpose of the Code is to raise standards of practice and service in the general insurance industry.
 If we refuse your claim you can request a review.
 If we continue to refuse your claim, you may refer this decision to one of our trained Internal Dispute Resolution Officers, who have appropriate experience, knowledge and authority in relation to complaints handling.
-If this does not resolve the matter, you may contact the Financial Ombudsman Service Limited (FOS), the industry’s independent external complaints scheme.
+If this does not resolve the matter, you may contact the Australian Financial Complaints Authority (AFCA), the industry’s independent external complaints scheme.
 Please refer to the heading Dispute resolution process in the Important matters section of the PDS.